 So we often eat fresh fish, whether caught or purchased, in this simple but explosively tasty Thai meal.
 It’s all about reducing the broth to a fine liqueur, with an amazing combination of flavors from Thailand and Vietnam.
-The secret is the amazing tension of the umami flavors that are Ying and Yang… fish sauce and chicken bone broth, mirin and limes, sweet and sour, the bite of the ginger and the garlic, the fiery heat of the hot peppers, light yet intense, fresh yet deeply penetrating in taste.
-This dish is lush, aromatic and spicy, and the mint, tomatoes and the coconut oil together are completely addictive.
+The secret is the amazing tension of the umami flavors that are Yin and Yang… fish sauce and chicken bone broth, mirin and limes, sweet and sour, the bite of the ginger and the garlic, the fiery heat of the hot peppers with the haunting aroma of mint, light yet intense, fresh yet deeply penetrating in taste.
+This dish is lush, aromatic and spicy, and the mint, tomatoes and the coconut oil fused together are completely addictive.
 Enjoy!

 4 to 5 cloves of garlic